michelled/weavly.org/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 To begin, give an understanding of what coding is and how it is used in the learners’ life.
 This introduction will help provide context of what the Weavly coding environment can offer.

-> ***A script to say to learners:***\
+A script to say to learners:

-> *We use coding to talk to computers.
-To make sure they do exactly what we want, we have to give them very clear and step by step instructions.There are so many different kinds of computers around us and we constantly give them different instructions.*
+*We use coding to talk to computers.
+To make sure they do exactly what we want, we have to give them clear and step by step instructions.
+There are so many different kinds of computers around us and we constantly give them different instructions.*

 Offer examples using familiar devices that have a computer and use coding, such as elevators, microwaves, washing machines, etc. Facilitator can show several different image pairings to learners and ask them to identify which ones are a computer and need clear instruction and programming.

 ![Instructor showing an image of washing machine and mittens to the participants. ](/assets/media/identify-the-robot_hueb5fd9d4ef6a330e9b11e5c5e2975564_254494_1000x0_resize_box_2.png "Showing examples of computers")

-> ***A script to say to learners:***
+A script to say to learners:

->
-> *Microwave: When using a microwave, there are different options that can be selected to adjust the timing of food you want to heat up and then boom!
-It starts following your instructions and heating up your food exactly the way you want it.*
+> *Think about microwaves.
+You can use different options to adjust time and intensity on a microwave to make it heat up your food the way you want it.
+Then, once you press the start button, it follows your instructions and heats up your food exactly the way you want it.*

 # Weavly Demo